noct-lang/noct/spec/noct-spec.rst

 Qualified names
 ===============

-A qualified name is an extension on identifiers that allows additional information to be added, refining the meaning of the identifier being used.
+A qualified name allows types, variables, etc, to be identified, including scope and the disambiguation of types, which implement multiple interfaces, with a common member.

+When a qualified name start with a double colon, it means the symbol resides in the global namespace, the namespace where packages and modules are located in.

 .. code-block::

     qualified-name = [ '::' ], { qualified-identifier, '::' ), qualified-identifier;
-    qualified-identifier = identifier;
+    qualified-identifier = identifier | generic-instance | interface-disambiguation;
+    interface-disambiguation = '<', type, 'as', interface-type, '>'

 Types
 =====